3-Season Room vs 4-Season Room: Which is Right for Your Okanagan Home?

 Cost Comparison for Okanagan Homeowners

-What Affects Both Prices
+What Affects Your Investment

 - Size: 200 vs 400 square feet makes a big difference